Local COVID-19 Resources & Services

 - Corner House offers telephone counseling for those experiencing addiction.
 Call 620-342-3015 for more information.

 - CrossWinds Counseling offers phone and video conferencing for those in need of therapy services.
 Call 800-279-3645.

 - SOS has advocates available 24/7 to assist with sexual and domestic violence, child abuse and neglect through their hotline number, 800-825-1295.

 - Residents can receive help through Coffey County Resource Council at 620-364-8631.

-- Allen County Regional Hospital COVID-19 Resources
+- Allen County Regional Hospital COVID-19 information

 - Partial Business Directory for Allen County – call ahead contact information